Château Gruaud Larose Saint-Julien 2022 - 2nd Grand Cru Classé BIO

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France

-Rated estate (2020 guide) 2*Stars (These exceptional estates, often boasting fabulous terroirs, are must-haves that, thanks to their consistency and the excellence of their wines, deserve a place in the cellars of discerning wine lovers)
+Rated estate (2020 guide): 2*Stars (These exceptional estates, often boasting fabulous terroirs, are must-haves that, thanks to the consistency and excellence of their wines, deserve a place in the cellars of discerning wine lovers)

 About the estate:

-Ideally situated, the vineyard occupies a plateau of deep gravel soil, perfectly uniform in composition, in the southern part of the commune of Saint-Julien, where the vines thrive remarkably well.
-Known for producing powerful wines in the 1980s and 1990s, often with a slightly animal-like character, the estate’s recent vintages offer more precise aromas.
-The Merlaut family has optimized the technical facilities that the Alcatel group, the vineyard’s short-lived owner, had installed.
-They have also chosen to give Gruaud Larose wines a more indulgent and rich profile, making them accessible while young.
-Recent vintages demonstrate progress in this direction, with wines that have also gained in precision.
-The pricing policy championed by Jean Merlaut ensures that Gruaud remains an accessible brand, which we welcome.
+Ideally located, the vineyard occupies a plateau of deep gravel soil—perfectly uniform in composition—in the southern part of the commune of Saint-Julien, where the vines thrive remarkably well.
+Known for producing powerful wines in the 1980s and 1990s, often with a slightly animal-like character, the estate’s more recent vintages offer greater precision in their aromas.
+The Merlaut family has optimized the technical facilities that the Alcatel group, a short-lived owner, had installed.
+They have also chosen to give Gruaud Larose wines a more indulgent and rich profile, making them enjoyable even in their youth.
+The latest vintages show progress in this direction, with wines that have also gained in precision.
+The pricing policy championed by Jean Merlaut ensures that Gruaud remains an accessible brand, a fact we welcome.

 Jeb Dunnuck